 Today, my family makes roughly $245,000 a year in passive income so that both my wife and I can stay at home and raise our boy until he goes to kindergarten.
 San Francisco is an expensive place to live and we’re ultimately shooting for $300,000 a year in passive income by 2023.

 Below is our current passive income portfolio where we still save at least 20% of the income and reinvest the money back into existing investments.

-Here are the best passive income ideas to help you get started.
+Here are the best passive income investment ideas to help you get started.

 1) Open An Online Savings Account

 One of the easiest ways to start generating passive income is with a high yield savings account.
-The Federal Reserve has raised rates aggressively since the end of 2015 and it’s up for all of us to take advantage.
+The Federal Reserve cut rates to 0% in 2020 and will likely stay at 0% or close to 0% for the foreseeable future.

 CIT Savings Builder Account: Top Features

 - Minimum deposit of $100